inko-lang/inko/docs/source/getting-started/blocks.md

 bake(ingredient: 'Bread', minutes: 120)
 ```

-When using keyword arguments, two things should be kept in min.
+When using keyword arguments, two things should be kept in mind.
 First, they must
 come after any positional arguments.
 This means the following is not valid:

 ```inko